abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Overall everything is OK, as long as you can always provide exactly one result (also known as *The result™*) per value, and in mathematics almost always do.
 Actually, math is designed in a way so its operations are valid functions:

-> Every generalisation of number has ﬁrst presented itself as needed for some simple problem: negative numbers were needed in order that subtraction might be always possible, since otherwise a − b would be meaningless if a were less than b; fractions were needed in order that division might be always possible; and complex numbers are needed in order that extraction of roots and solution of equations may be always possible.
+> Every generalization of number has first presented itself as needed for some simple problem: negative numbers were needed in order that subtraction might be always possible, since otherwise a − b would be meaningless if a were less than b; fractions were needed in order that division might be always possible; and complex numbers are needed in order that extraction of roots and solution of equations may be always possible.
 > Bertrand Russell, from Introduction to Mathematical Philosophy

 Note that most mathematical operations, such as addition, multiplication etc. require two numbers in order to produce a result.
 This does not mean that they are not functions, it means that they are just a little more fancy ones.
 Depending on what we need, we may present those operations as functions from the sets of *tuples* of numbers to the set of numbers, or we may say that they take a number and return a function.
 More on that later.